aniqatc/playground/docs/widgets/05-fin-market.md

 ## How to Use

 1. **View Market Data**: Toggle between stocks and currencies using the top navigation menu

-2. **Search**: Use the search bar to find specific stocks or currencies which will be displayed at the top of all the cards
-3. **Detailed Views**: Click details or the arrow at the top of the widget to expand or minimize stock and currency cards to reveal more details or charts
+2. **Search**:
+   - **Stocks**: Enter either the exact company symbol (e.g., "AAPL" for Apple Inc) or full company name (e.g., "Tesla Inc").
+Note that partial names like "Tesla" won't work
+   - **Currencies**: Type to filter in real-time - matches will show for both currency codes (e.g., "EUR") and names (e.g., "Euro")

+3. **Detailed Views**:
+   - Stocks: Click "Details" to expand cards and view the 7-day price chart
+   - Currencies: Click "Details" to reveal additional exchange rate information
+   - Use the "Expand All" button to view all cards' details simultaneously

-4. **Analyze Trends**: Hover over the chart to view detailed price points for a given stock
+4. **Analyze Trends**:
+   - Hover over stock charts to view price points for specific dates
+   - Color indicators show positive (green) or negative (red) trends
+   - Track percentage changes against previous values

-5. **Monitor Changes**: Track real-time updates with color-coded indicators
+5. **Monitor Updates**:
+   - Data refreshes every 24 hours
+   - Last updated timestamp shown at the bottom of the widget
+   - New stocks are added to the pool as users search for them